-This document grew out of curiosity about big events that took place long ago and a desire to honor the memory of Knud Otterson who participated in those events as a United States Civil War soldier.
+This booklet grew out of curiosity about big events that took place long ago and a desire to honor the memory of Knud Otterson who participated in those events as a United States Civil War soldier.

 When my wife, Jane Otterson Miller, a Great-grand-daughter of Knud Otterson, and I were preparing to drive from Minnesota to Florida in the winter of 2010 we decided make a side trip to Nashville, Tennessee.
 We knew that many Civil War battlefields had been preserved and hoped that was the case at Nashville where Knud fought and was wounded in 1864.
 We discovered that very little of the Nashville battlefield had been preserved.
 Fortunately, the Battle of Nashville Preservation Society had identified key battle sites and had acquired ownership of Shy's Hill, one of the key geographical features of the battle.
-It also happened to be the place Confederates attempted to defend against Private Knud Otterson and his Company A, 5th Minnesota Infantry Volunteer Regiment on December 15-16, 1864.
+It was the place Confederates attempted to defend against Private Knud Otterson and his Company A, 5th Minnesota Infantry Volunteer Regiment and others on December 15-16, 1864.
 We found our visit to Shy's Hill to be very emotional and decided that we wanted to see more sites that Knud had seen.

-On our second winter trip to Florida we took a side trip to Mississippi where Knud participated in the siege and capture of the river city of Vicksburg and was wounded at nearby Richmond, Louisiana.
-On our next trip we went to the Pittsburg Landing, Tennessee /Corinth, Mississippi area where Knud saw his first action as the Army of the Mississippi maneuvered to capture the railroad town of Corinth.
+In 2011 we went to Mississippi where Knud participated in the siege and capture of the river city of Vicksburg and was wounded at nearby Richmond, Louisiana.
+In 2012 we visited the Pittsburg Landing, Tennessee /Corinth, Mississippi area where Knud saw his first action in the Army of the Mississippi as it maneuvered to capture the railroad town of Corinth, Mississippi.
+We also obtained his service records from the National Archives.

 It is difficult to comprehend what Knud saw and participated in.
-We are removed from those events by approximately 150 years, Knud has been dead almost 90 years and even the people who knew him have been gone for a long time.
+We are removed from those events by approximately 150 years, Knud has been dead 90 years and even his grandchildren who knew him have been gone for a long time.
 We know of no letters written by or to Knud and have seen no Civil War era photographs of him.
 The area around Shy's Hill in Nashville that was unoccupied, treeless countryside is now a wooded suburban neighborhood.
 Vicksburg and Pittsburg Landing /Shiloh battle grounds are manicured military parks.
 The original town of Richmond was destroyed during the war and no longer exists.
-Corinth is a sprawling city extending from the town which was rebuilt after the war.
-The Mississippi River has even changed course dramatically at Vicksburg.
+Corinth is a sprawling city extending from the original town which was rebuilt after the war.
+The Mississippi River has even changed course dramatically in several places including at Vicksburg.
 There is very little record of Knud's experiences.
 Our trips and research were remote attempts to see and understand things that are no longer completely understandable.

 This document about Knud Otterson's American Civil War activities was prepared for family members and casual readers.
 An attempt has been made to be as accurate as possible.
-If information could be satisfactorily verified it is presented with certainly, if it could not be verified it is presented with qualification.
+If information could not be verified it is presented with qualification.